-The push-up is a basic exercise than can be a treated as a main lift or an accessory movement.
-Whatever the case, you shouldn’t feel pain when you do the exercise.
-One of the most common problems during push-up is wrist pain.
-Below are a few tricks you can try in order to fix the issue:
+The push-up is a basic exercise that can be a treated as a main lift or an accessory movement.
+Whatever the case, you shouldn’t feel joint discomfort when doing the exercise.
+One of the most common problems during push-ups is wrist pain.
+Below are a few adjustments that could fix the problem.

-Depending on your case doing push-ups on your knuckles may relief some wrist pain because your wrist is once again in a more neutral alignment compared to the regular version.
-However, knuckle push-ups require more wrist strength and this alone can be an issue.
+Knuckle push-ups may relief some of the pain because your wrist is in a more neutral alignment compared to the regular version.
+However, knuckle push-ups require more wrist strength, and this alone can be an issue.

-If you flare you elbows too much to the sides when you do push-ups, the wrist and the elbow are no longer in proper alignment and uneven stress on the joints may cause pain.
-To fix the problem make sure that the elbow is always over your wrist.
+If you flare your elbows too much to the sides when you do push-ups, the wrist and the elbow are no longer in a proper alignment.
+The uneven stress on the joints may cause pain.
+To fix the problem, make sure that the elbow is always over your wrist.

 You may be experiencing wrist pain during push-ups because you are overtraining.
-If you do insane amounts of push-ups everyday, your wrists are very likely to complain due to the high volume.
-Reduce the numbers of sets and reps you do, if necessary.
+If you do insane amounts of push-ups every day, your wrists are very likely to complain from the high volume.
+Reduce the sets and reps if necessary.

-5.Doing advanced push-ups you are not ready for;
+5.Doing do advanced push-ups that you are not ready for